Modular Gelfand pairs and multiplicity-free representations: Multiplicity-free restrictions

 We can consider an broader question, allowing the restriction $\res^{G}_{H}(\rho)$ to be reducible but asking when it is composed of unique irreducible representations. \begin{question} Let $F$ be an algebraically closed field.
 Classify the triples $(G, H, \rho)$, where $H$ is a subgroup of $G$ and $\rho$ is a representation of $G$ over $F$ of dimension greater than $1$ such that the restriction $\res^{G}_{H}(\rho)$ is multiplicity-free. \end{question}

-For irreducible representations of classical algebraic groups and reductive groups over $F = \C$, this problem is closely related to the classical works on $H$-varieties and invariant theory of Kac~\cite[Theorem~3]{kac}, Weyl~\cite{weyl}, and Howe~\cite[Chapters 3-4]{howe}.
-Much of this body of work (including extensions by Brion~\cite{brion}, Benson--Ratcliff~\cite{benson-ratcliff}, and Leahy~\cite{leahy}, as well as the classification for simple algebraic groups of Kr\"{a}mer~\cite{kramer}) can be interpreted as answering Question~\ref{q:mult-free}, under the more restrictive condition that $\res^{G}_{H}(\rho)$ is multiplicity-free for all irreducible representations $\rho$ of $G$ (cf. \cite[Section~5.7, Section~12.2]{goodman-wallach} or \cite[Chapter~1]{lst2}).
-These results have been extended
+For irreducible representations of classical algebraic groups and reductive groups over $F = \C$, this problem is closely related to the classical works on $H$-varieties and invariant theory of Kac \cite[Theorem~3]{kac}, Weyl \cite{weyl}, and Howe \cite[Chapters 3-4]{howe}.
+Much of this body of work (including extensions by Brion \cite{brion}, Benson--Ratcliff \cite{benson-ratcliff}, and Leahy \cite{leahy}, as well as the classification for simple algebraic groups of Kr\"{a}mer \cite{kramer}) can be interpreted as answering Question~\ref{q:mult-free}, under the more restrictive condition that $\res^{G}_{H}(\rho)$ is multiplicity-free for all irreducible representations $\rho$ of $G$ (cf. \cite[Section~5.7, Section~12.2]{goodman-wallach} and \cite[Chapter~1]{lst2}).

-Recently, Liebeck--Seitz--Testerman~\cite{lst1, lst2} gave a classification of irreducible representations $\rho$ with multiplicity-free restrictions when $G$ and $H$ are simple algebraic groups of type $A$ over an algebraically closed field of characteristic $0$ and $H$ is an irreducible subgroup of $G$.
-Their result uses the work of Stembridge~\cite{stembridge}, who answered Question~\ref{q:mult-free} for tensor products $\rho_1 \otimes \rho_2$ of irreducible representations of a simple algebraic group $H$ of type $A$, with $G = \gl(\rho_1) \times \gl(\rho_2)$, over an algebraically closed field of characteristic $0$.
+Recently, Liebeck--Seitz--Testerman \cite{lst1, lst2} gave a classification of irreducible representations $\rho$ with multiplicity-free restrictions when $G$ and $H$ are simple algebraic groups of type $A$ over an algebraically closed field of characteristic $0$ and $H$ is an irreducible subgroup of $G$.
+Their result uses the work of Stembridge \cite{stembridge}, who answered Question~\ref{q:mult-free} for tensor products $\rho_1 \otimes \rho_2$ of irreducible representations of a simple algebraic group $H$ of type $A$, with $G = \gl(\rho_1) \times \gl(\rho_2)$, over an algebraically closed field of characteristic $0$.

 Question~\ref{q:mult-free} is also related to the notion of strong Gelfand pairs.
 For finite or compact groups, the pair $(G, H)$ is a \emph{strong Gelfand pair} if

 for every irreducible representation $\rho$ of $G$ and every irreducible representation $\eta$ of $H$.
 This is then equivalent to $(G \times H, \Delta H)$ being a Gelfand pair (here $\Delta H$ is the diagonal of $H$ in $H \times H$) and is therefore characterized by the commutativity of a Hecke algebra.